JoaquinAmatRodrigo/skforecast/README.md

 **Direct multi-step forecasting**

 This strategy consists of training a different model for each step.
 For example, to predict the next 5 values of a time series, 5 different models are trainded, one for each step.
 As a result, the predictions are independent of each other.
-This forecasting strategy can be easily generated with the `ForecasterAutoregMultiOutput` class.
-THIS IS STILL EXPERIMENTAL!
+This forecasting strategy can be easily generated with the `ForecasterAutoregMultiOutput` class (changed in version 0.1.9).

 <p><img src="./images/diagram_skforecast_multioutput.jpg" alt="forecasting-python" title="forecasting-python"></p>